multividas/engineering-multividas/posts/ansible-playbook.md

 Ansible is configuration management tool

-Ansible follows push model and agentless architecture
+Ansible follows push model and agentless architecture, means you don't need to install an agent on the target machines; it uses SSH (or WinRM for Windows) for communication.

 we can use Ansible;
 - **Ansible CLI commands** - called ad-hoc commands, done with modules
-- **Ansible Playbooks** - Written in YAML Files
+- **Ansible Playbook** - Written in YAML Files

 ## Ansible ad-hoc commands